rksoni5967/finance-data-analysis/README.md

    - Identified that customers who had engaged with previous campaigns or maintained a higher account balance had a higher probability of conversion.

 6. **Visualization**:
-   - Created visualizations (bar plots, histograms, pie charts, and heatmaps) to clearly present data trends and relationships.
+   - Created visualizations (box plots, histograms, pie charts, and heatmaps) to clearly present data trends and relationships.
 This helped highlight the customer groups most likely to purchase a loan.

 ## Tools & Technologies
 - **Python**: For data manipulation and analysis